 Julius Nolte-Harold Miller Scholarship

 The Nolte-Miller Scholarship was established in honor of Dean Emeritus Julius M. Nolte (1945−1963) and Dean Harold Miller (1972−1998) for their leadership and service to the College.
 This general scholarship fund supports non-traditionally aged students taking classes in the College.

 The Osher Reentry Scholarship Program was established by the Bernard Osher Foundation of San Francisco, California, to support individuals who have both a significant gap in their education and a significant time left in the workforce to complete their baccalaureate degree.
 The scholarship recognizes the commitment and efforts required to reenter college while balancing work, family, and civic responsibilities.

 PCL Construction Management Scholarship

-This scholarship was established by PCL Construction Services Inc. to insure that underrepresented groups, in particular women and minority students, will become future leaders in the construction industry.
+This scholarship was established by PCL Construction Services Inc. to ensure that underrepresented groups, in particular women and minority students, will become future leaders in the construction industry.

 Elnor Peterson Pahl Scholarship

-Matt Musel, B.A. in Organization and Human Development, 1998, is a graduate of the College of Continuing Education and honors the memory of his beloved grandmother, Elnor Peterson Pahland, who had a great passion for lifelong learning.
-This scholarship will assist students who are working towards a baccalaureate degree in the College of Continuing Education.
+Matt Musel, BA in Organization and Human Development, 1998, is a graduate of the College and honors the memory of his beloved grandmother, Elnor Peterson Pahland, who had a great passion for lifelong learning.
+This scholarship will assist students who are working towards a baccalaureate degree in the College.